OCA/server-tools/attachment_queue/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds async processing capabilities to attachments by implementing a new model attachment.queue that wraps attachments and stores additional information so that it can be processed in an asynchronous way.
+This module adds asynchronous processing capabilities to attachments by implementing a new model ``attachment.queue`` that wraps attachments and stores additional information (mainly a **File Type** and a **State** fields) so it can be processed in an asynchronous way.

-A use case of this module can be found in the attachment_synchronize module.

 **Table of contents**